 - Make half your meal fruits and vegetables: This is linked to stronger immunity, lower incidences of cancer, lower weight, and much more.
-A balanced meal comes naturally when kids consume half their meal fruits and vegetables.
+A balanced meal comes naturally when half their meal consists of fruits and vegetables.
 Kids who eat fruits and vegetables at every meal fill up on high fiber, high-nutrient, low- calorie foods.

 - Variety is the spice of life, mix up your proteins: Protein is vital to a child’s growing brain and body.
 Beside chicken; seafood, poultry, lean beef, eggs, dairy, beans, peas, nuts, and seeds are all good protein sources and should all be included in a child’s diet.

 - Include fish once per week: Fish is high in Omega-3 fats which are vital for brain development.
 In addition, Omega-3′s are being linked to reduced inflammation in patients with asthma, arthritis, and eczema.
 Low consumption of Omega-3′s is common in kids and is a risk factor for disease and behavior problems.